rabix/benten/docs/document-model.md

    a different schema.
 (This only has to be done at startup)
 2. The CWL document is parsed, validation issues are listed and a lookup table is created mapping each node to a relevant code intelligence object.
+Code intelligence is computed as lazily as possible - the actual completions are computed only when asked for.
+In many cases, however, most of the required computations have already been done during validation.
 3. If the document is identified as a process object top level symbols are extracted
 4. If the document is a workflow steps are added to the symbols and the workflow connectivity is analyzed
-5. When a hover, goto definition or completion request is received the relevant completer object is pulled up and the code intelligence action is invoked
+5. When a hover, goto definition or completion request is received the relevant code_intelligence object is pulled up and the code intelligence action is invoked

 ## Document parsing